system-f/fp-course/ops/README.md

 # Vagrant Box

-If you'd rather use a pre-configured haskell development environment, then this will get you up and running in a Virtual Box virtual machine.
-You'll get:
+If you'd rather use a pre-configured haskell development environment, then these instructions will get you up and running in a VirtualBox virtual machine.
+The machine includes:

- - Xubuntu desktop environment
+ - A Xubuntu desktop environment
  - GHC 8.0.2 installed
  - doctest
  - emacs with haskell-mode